NickKarpowicz/LightwaveExplorer/README.md

   cmake -DONEAPI_ROOT=${ONEAPI_ROOT} -DCMAKE_CXX_COMPILER=icpx -DCMAKE_CUDA_COMPILER=/usr/local/cuda-12.0/bin/nvcc -DCMAKE_CUDA_ARCHITECTURES=75 ..
   make
   ```
+  (Note: I have the full path to the nvcc compiler there because my distro only has ancient versions of CUDA in apt, so I installed it manually.
+You'll have to change it to wherever CUDA is installed on your system, or if you can use the version of nvcc on your path (lucky you), just to "nvcc".)

-  You should now have an executable file named LightwaveExplorer in the build folder.
+  If it doesn't fail, you should now have an executable file named LightwaveExplorer in the build folder.

-  You can build the GPL v3.0 version, which only runs on CPU and requires the FFTW library to be installed (e.g. sudo apt get fftw3).
+  You can alternatively build the GPL v3.0 version, which only runs on CPU and requires the FFTW library to be installed (e.g. sudo apt get fftw3).
 This version does _not_ require CUDA or OneAPI to be installed, because it doesn't include them.
 To do this, enter:

   ```
   git clone https://github.com/NickKarpowicz/LightwaveExplorer